 - Then, create a new assignment in WebAssign and embed your lecture video into the ‘instructions’ portion of the assignment.

 - Next, create a few follow up questions addressing the topics covered in your lecture to make sure students watched it.

 - Finally, schedule the assignment for your students.
-You can even time-restrict the assignment so they can only access it during the time your normal class would meet if you’d like.
+You can even time-restrict the assignment so they can only access it during the time your normal class would meet.

 WebAssign Tip: Watch this how-to video for embedding resources in WebAssign.

 3. Link to Textbook Videos or Other External Videos in an Assignment